-Daily precipitation data was obtained by the network of climatic stations maintained by the San Bernardino County Flood Control District in the Plan Area.
-The precipitation data compiled by month and used to characterize the water year-type for the 2022 WY.
-The 2022 WY was characterized as a "Dry" water year-type.
-A review of groundwater levels across California since 2017 indicated that levels have declined at least 5 feet or more at approximately 50% of the wells monitored in the state (DWR, 2022)
+Daily precipitation data was obtained from a network of climatic stations maintained by the San Bernardino County Flood Control District (SBCFCD), the National Oceanic and Atmospheric Administration (NOAA), and the United States Geological Survey (USGS) in the Plan Area.
+The precipitation data was compiled by month and used to characterize the water year-type for the 2024 WY.
+The 2024 WY was characterized as an "Above Normal" water year-type.